NotThePaintStore/dnd/README.md

 - Each major city has its own knightly order.
 - The Rusty Lantern: an old abandoned tavern in Waterdeep that's given to the PCs
 - The tavern is occupied by the ghost of a little girl who died there.
 She was locked in a room when the owner was killed, and was left there, so she died.
 She stays because she doesn't want anyone to be alone like she was.
+- The Five Boroughs are a collection of independent towns run by warrior captains who settled there.

 ### Outer Planes of Existence